asyxui/PTDenoising/README.md

 ## 📦 Downloads Available

-You can download the trained ONNX model and the Blender scenes used for dataset generation from the [github release](https://github.com/asyxui/PTDenoising/releases/tag/v1.0).
+You can download the trained ONNX model from the [github release](https://github.com/asyxui/PTDenoising/releases/tag/v1.0).

 ## Autoencoder model